vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 130

 69\.
 "Denotation, denoting power, denotativeness" in the following Prabhakara discussions have to be understood as the power of verbal statements to provide unprece= dented and non-superfluous knowledge concerning their contents.
 In the Prabhakara view, a verbal statement by itself is denotative only in injunctive forms, while substantive statements have denotation either through contextual connection with injunctive statements, or (but this is not strictly "true" denotation) through repetition of otherwise knowable facts.
 This view, which has obviously been developed for scriptural statements in the first place, is thereupon extended to ordinary language as well, and is thus expressed in the following theory about learning language which is here understood, A child learns what certain sentences 'mean' by observing the action which his elders take upon hearing these sentences, When he knows no language meaning (yuthatti), he may acquire knowledge by first hearing one adult tell another to "get the cow," and subsequently observing that the other is getting the cow: by associating the two events he knows that an order to get the cow was the content of the first adult's statement "get the cow.""
 A remark without consequent action (e.g., "It is hot today,") cannot convey any such knowledge to one who does not know language.
 The process of the child knowing the sentence meaning is here described as arthapatti "reasoning by circumstantial implication;" since there is no other ground for the second man's getting the cow, it must have been the first man's statement.
 70\.
-Thus Šalikanatha, Prakarapapahciki, p.
+Thus śalikanatha, Prakarapapahciki, p.
 182: niyo yali sarvakarye yaft soakiyalvena budhyate.
 71\.
 That is to say that the denotativeness of the words composing the statement is dependent upon the injunctive denotation of the statement as a whole.
 72\.
 The linādi verbal terminations of Sanskrit to which in English correspond verbs compounded with auxiliaries like "should, must, to be to, ought to."